Oath of God

 The right path is to invite to God with enlightenment in Quran

-Note: The path for the prophet was to invite to God including the believers with enlightenment, which has come in a reminder (Quran) for the people of the word while most people those who worship God cannot do that except associating partner(s) with Him.
+Note: The path for the prophet and those who had believed with him was to invite to God with enlightenment, which has come in a reminder (Quran) for the people of the word, while most people those who worship God cannot do that except associating partner(s) with Him.

 Quran is not a fabricated hadith but a detailed explanation of all things

-- And we have not sent before yours except men we reveal to them from a people of the towns.
-Do they not then travel in the earth that how has it been an end of those who were of their before?
+- And we have not sent before yourself except men we reveal to them from a people of the towns.
+Do they not then travel in the earth to see how had been an end of those who were before themselves?
 And surely, an abode of the Hereafter is better for those who have feared (God).
 Would you not then understand?
 (12:109).
-Until when has given up the messengers and has thought that they have certainly been denied, had come to them our help, thus had been saved whomever we will, while our punishment cannot be repelled from the people who are the criminals (12:110).
-Certainly, it has been a lesson in their stories for possessors of the understanding.
-It has not been invented Hadith but a confirmation of what was of its before, and a detailed explanation of all things, and a guidance and mercy for a people who believe.
-(12:111).
+Until when there had given up hope the messengers and had thought that they had certainly been denied, had come to them our help, thus there had been saved whomever we will, while our punishment cannot be repelled from the criminals among the people (12:110).
+Certainly, there has been a lesson in their stories for possessors of the understanding.
+It has not been a hadith is invented but a confirmation of that which was before of it, and a detailed explanation of all things, and a guidance, and mercy for a people to believe (12:111).

 Note: Quran is not a fabricated hadith but a confirmation of what had been revealed before it, a detailed explanation of all things, a guidance and mercy for a people who believe.
 Here is a clear indication that hadiths as collected down the generations falsely assigning to the prophet are fabricated statements.